-The independent valuations were performed for the Building and Improvements and Park Infrastructure asset classes during the reporting period using Data Dictionary and Unique Valuation approach.
+The independent valuations for the Building and Improvements and Park Infrastructure asset classes are performed using the Data Dictionary and Unique Valuation approach.
 These assets were assessed on a case by case basis for determination of unique assets.
 Unique assets are items which cannot be categorised within the standard Data Dictionary groups.
 An asset deemed unique will have a cost that varies significantly from the Data Dictionary value.
 Unique assets may have cultural significance that adds to its value; may have been constructed using different or special materials; an asset that has been previously independently valued.